nperezg/biosounds/docs/user_guide.md

 ## Main spectrogram
 The spectrogram is the most prominent part of the player.
 It visualises sound like a music score: time on the X axis, frequency on the Y axis, and amplitude as a color code (black: silent, red: loud).
 The current default setting is a window size of 1024 for the FFT-derived spectrogram.
-If your recording has two audio channels, clicking on the L/R letters next to the main spectrogram switches between the two channels.
+If your recording has two audio channels, clicking on the L/R letters left of the main spectrogram switches between the two channels.
 The current spectrogram frame, if it only shows a part of the recording, can be shifted with the left and right arrow buttons to the left of the main spectrogram.

 ## Playback